HogoFrogo/HogoFrogo/Gameplay.md

 ## Story

 ### Intro
+Once upon a time there was a little frog named <player_name> that wanted to help the other frog to be happy.
+It heard about a very sad frog so it decided to go straight to it to help and make it happy.
 Player arrives in an empty level with controls help to learn basic movement.
 When he arrives at the end of map he meets a sad black rain frog.
 Dialog:
 P: Hello there!
 I'm <player_name>!